Data Vault 2.0 with dbt

 The metadata needed can for example be defined in variables with jinja directly in the model:

-What you also can see is that this tool provides different options for the materialization.
-The incremental materialization for example will load an entity as a table on an incremental basis.
+What you can also see is that this tool provides different options for the materialization.
+The incremental materialization for example, will load an entity as a table on an incremental basis.

 When the model is executed, dbt generates the whole sql out of the macro and decides how the records are loaded.
-If the hub table does not exist, yet it is created and all records are loaded, if it already exists the table is loaded incrementally.
+If the hub table does not exist, yet it is created and all records are loaded, if it already exists, the table is loaded incrementally.

 For people who tried or managed to implement a Data Vault with “vanilla” SQL, you will realise that this is a real game-changer.
 The team can now focus entirely on the Data Vault design itself.
-Once the metadata is identified, dbt along with your macros can take care of the entire logic.
+Once the metadata is identified, dbt, along with your macros, can take care of the entire logic.

 Openly available packages can add basic Data Vault 2.0 principles to dbt and therefore allow users to quick-dive into Data Vault implementation.
-Dbt’s general openness allows you to adjust all macros for example to your company or project specific Data Vault flavor to meet your technical and business requirements.
+Dbt’s general openness allows you to adjust all macros, for example, to your company or project specific Data Vault flavor to meet your technical and business requirements.

 Conclusion

 Integrating Data Vault 2.0 with dbt streamlines the data warehousing process by leveraging dbt’s capabilities to define models and macros, enabling efficient and dynamic SQL generation.
 This approach allows teams to focus on Data Vault design, with dbt handling the underlying logic.
-While existing packages offer foundational Data Vault 2.0 principles, they may not fully adhere to all standards.
-Recognizing this, Scalefree is developing an open-source dbt package that aligns with the latest Data Vault 2.0 standards and best practices, aiming to provide a comprehensive solution for practitioners.

 -by Ole Bause (Scalefree)